SkunkHeadedPunk/Mini-Project/README.md

 take_picture.py: Python SHIFT file for testing basic camera functionality.

 marker_0.png: Image of Aruco marker 0 for reprint purposes

+motorsimulation.slx: This is the Simulink block diagram used to model the final control system.